Overview & Career Outcomes

-Industries with the largest expected growth include: business services, construction, finance and insurance, information services, manufacturing, oil and gas, and utilities.
-Our MS in Project Management curriculum was developed by industry leaders focusing on these trends.
-Courses include Risk Management, Strategic Information Management, and Project Management Tools & Technology and curriculum standards prepare for management certifications in PMI, PMP, and RMP.
+Industries with the largest expected growth include Project Management Tools & Technology and our curriculum prepares you for management certifications in PMI, PMP, and RMP.
 Students use premier project management tools such as Microsoft Project 2019 and complete a Scrum Open assessment.

 Connect learning to practice